RensBraksGit/RensBraksGit.github.io/blog_content/blog-3.md

 ## 🧪 My Testing Approach

 I've been trying to mirror the main project structure in my tests:
-- Feature-based organization seems to help me locate tests
 - Testing each layer separately has been working for me

-### Things that seem to work well:
-- **Finding code faster** when working on specific features
-- **Changes feel more contained** within feature boundaries
-- **Testing** feels more straightforward with clear dependencies

 ## 🤔 Your Thoughts?